 She was such a commendable figure.
 To take on the role as Queen as a young woman was so inspirational.
-She's an icon for many women across the globe.
+She's an icon to many women across the globe.
 She's taught us all that you step into any role you want to in life, and that it doesn't matter if others think you won't succeed.
-She's been the best monarch we’ve ever had.
+She's been the best Monarch we’ve ever had.
 There will never be anyone like her again.

 You Might Also Like